+Equity Research and Fundamental Analysis.

+A hours

-- 1) Equity Research and Fundamental Analysis.
-4 hours The functions of an equity research analyst.
+The functions of an equity research analyst.
 Approaches to analysing equity.
 Sources of information.
-Analysing the Industry.
-Analysing the company. - 2) Reading Annual reports 6 hours Sections of an annual report.
+Analysing the Industry, Analysing the company.

+Reading Annual reports Sections of an annual report.
 Financial Highlights.
-The Management Statement Management Discussion and Analysis.
+The Management Statement Management Discussion & Analysis.
 Ten year Financial highlights Corporate Information.
 Director's Report.
 Report on Corporate governance.
-Financial Section and Notes. - 3) MS Excel lab exercises: Analysis of financial data and Valuation 12 hours Free cash flow and relative valuation approaches applied to real life companies based on financial data from financial statements of ten years. - 4) Case studies on company analysis 30 hours Two or three full fledged case studies of Indian companies which are instructor led will be taken up for classroom discussion.
+Financial Section and Notes.

+3) MS Excel lab exercises: Analysis of financial data and Valuation 12 hours Free cash flow and relative valuation approaches applied to real life companies based on financial data from financial statements of ten years.

+Case studies on company analysis Two or three full fledged case studies of Indian companies which are instructor led will be taken up for classroom discussion.